FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 shows that growth rate increases with longer photoperiods, as long as the blue peak PAR levels remain below 50 µmol photons m^-2^ s^-1^.
 In contrast, under red light and 250 µM O~2~ MIT9313 grows faster while exploiting higher peak PAR and longer photoperiods.
-Fig \@ref(fig:MIT9313PARGAM)B shows that MIT9313 can exploit all blue PAR levels and most photoperiods with 90^th^ percentile of fastest growth rate between 30 to 100 µmol photons m^-2^ s^-1^ PAR.
-Fig \@ref(fig:MIT9313PARGAM)B shows that MIT9313 maintains growth even under 2.5 µM O~2~, under photoperiods between 8 and 12 h and peak blue PAR between 50 to 100 µmol photons m^-2^ s^-1^ PAR.
+MIT9313 can exploit all blue PAR levels and most photoperiods under 25 µM O~2~ with 90^th^ percentile of fastest growth rate between 30 to 100 µmol photons m^-2^ s^-1^ PAR.
+MIT9313 maintains growth even under 2.5 µM O~2~, under photoperiods between 8 and 12 h and peak blue PAR between 50 to 100 µmol photons m^-2^ s^-1^ PAR.
 Thus the designation of MIT9313 as a LL clade is dependent upon [O~2~] and light spectra (Fig \@ref(fig:MIT9313PARGAM)B).